 If my parents do not claim me on their taxes, why am I still considered dependent?
 For federal and state financial aid purposes, a student is only considered independent if one or more of the following are true:

 If none of these statements applies, you must provide parent information on your FAFSA and other financial aid documents.
 Extenuating circumstances may be reviewed by on a case by case basis to determine whether or not professional judgment may be granted.

 Will being selected for verification prevent my aid from disbursing?

+YES!
 Your financial aid will not be disbursed until you have submitted all requested documents and the information has been verified by the Office of Scholarships and Financial Aid.
-In addition, the U.S. Department of Education must receive and accept changes to the original FAFSA information prior to disbursement.
+In addition, the US Department of Education must receive and accept changes to the original FAFSA information prior to disbursement.

 When is the Verification Process Complete?

 The verification process is complete when all requested documents have been submitted to the Office of Student Financial Aid and necessary corrections have been made with the Department of Education.
-Once the verification process is complete, students will be notified of their award package generally within one week to two weeks.
-The student will be directed to log into “MYCVCC Portal” to review their award and other notifications.
+Once the verification process is complete, students will be notified of their award package generally within 5–7 days.
+The student will be directed to log into "MYCVCC Portal" to review their award and other notifications.

 What if I do not want to complete the verification process?

 Students and parents are under no obligation to complete the verification process; however, you are not eligible for federal or state financial assistance.
 If you do not wish to complete the verification process, you should notify the Office of Scholarships and Financial Aid via email or letter.
 We will stop the communication process.